aryarm/varCA/callers/README.md

 By providing a dash character `-` in the caller identifier, the caller script (ex: `gatk-snp.bash`) can communicate to the pipeline that it requires input(s) from another special script (ex: `gatk.bash`) with the same filename but without the characters after the final dash (ex: `gatk-snp.bash` => `gatk.bash`).
 The pipeline will run this separate script first but with the same parameters as the caller script, and the directory containing its output will be passed to the caller script.

-By providing multiple dashes in their caller identifiers using this scheme, the user may design complicated caller script heirarchies involving multiple levels of nesting.
-In a sense, the user may create pipelines within the pipeline.
+By providing multiple dashes in your caller identifiers using this scheme, you may design complicated caller script heirarchies involving multiple levels of nesting.
+In a sense, you can create pipelines within the pipeline.